alfecjo/picodevfirmware/README.md

 ## 👤 Author
 **Antonio Almeida - Hbr Campinas**

+Have suggestions or found a bug?
-If you have any questions or suggestions, feel free to contribute or open an _issue_. 🚀
+Feel free to contribute or open an [issue](https://github.com/alfecjo/antonio_almeida_embarcatech_HBr_2025/issues). 🚀